 Bigger is Better for Central Tube and Bar

-Overall, implementing the new machine was rather easy.
-The upgrades to the interface and the new CADCAM software made for a small learning curve.
-But this transition was also smooth with their dedicated and experience operators and software engineers.
-Benefits that Central Tube and Bar has experiences are, of course, the ability to handle much larger capacity and sizes.
+The benefits that Central Tube and Bar has experiences are, of course, the ability to handle much larger capacity and sizes.
 But this machine also has incredible performance with increased process efficiencies.
-Eric Chambers explained that they were previously quoting and running parts that would be at 5 minutes per piece, the new FABRI GEAR 400 is running parts from 3 – 4 minutes which has increased their throughput.
+Eric Chambers explained, "Previously we were quoting and running parts that would be at 5 minutes per piece, the new FABRI GEAR 400 is running parts from 3 – 4 minutes which has increased their throughput."

-Full article written by Gretchen Salois and published in the April issue of Modern Metals Magazine.
+Full article written and published in the April issue of Modern Metals Magazine.